JodieMullins/KicksQuest/README.md

     * Half-way down / towards the bottom of the input area to find the Terminal Window

 3. Type >`cd 'C:file\path\to find\project\folder'`
-      * Note: instead of typing out the whole line, you may copy and paste the file path from the address bar inside the opened project folder
+      * Note: instead of typing out the whole line, user may copy and paste the file path from the address bar inside the opened project folder

 4. To establish a virtual environment folder, type >`python -m venv venv`
     * (where the second venv is the name of the folder for the environment)